-

 517-798-5801

-If you have been arrested for Operating While Intoxicated (OWI) in East Lansing, you may have quickly discovered that Michigan takes impaired driving extremely seriously.
-What many drivers do not realize is that refusing to take a chemical test after an OWI arrest can trigger immediate and severe consequences.
+If you have been arrested for Operating While Intoxicated (OWI) in East Lansing, you may quickly learn that Michigan takes impaired driving seriously.
+However, many drivers do not realise that refusing a chemical test after an OWI arrest can trigger immediate and severe consequences.

-At Ben Hall Law, our experienced Ingham County criminal defense attorneys help clients navigate these complex situations and protect their driving privileges, reputations, and futures.
+At Ben Hall Law, our experienced Ingham County criminal defense attorneys help clients navigate these complex situations.
+We work to protect their driving privileges, reputations, and futures.

-Refusing to take the test after a valid arrest triggers automatic penalties.
+Refusing the test after a valid arrest triggers automatic penalties.

-These penalties are separate from any criminal charges related to the OWI itself and can include:
+These penalties are separate from any criminal OWI charges and may include:

-Even if you believe the stop was unfair or that you were not intoxicated, refusing the test does not help your case.
-It can make it worse.
+Even if you believe the stop was unfair or you were not intoxicated, refusing the test will not help.
+In fact, it can make your situation worse.

-Michigan’s approach to chemical test refusals is strict.
-Law enforcement officers are trained to interpret a refusal as noncompliance, not as an exercise of your rights.
-While you do have the right to remain silent and to request an attorney, you do not have the right to refuse a chemical test after a lawful OWI arrest without facing penalties.
+Michigan strictly enforces chemical test refusal laws.
+Officers treat a refusal as noncompliance, not as an exercise of your rights.
+While you can remain silent and request an attorney, you cannot refuse a chemical test after a lawful OWI arrest without penalties.

-If you have refused a chemical test, you have only 14 days from the date of your arrest to request a hearing with the Michigan Department of State.
-This hearing is your opportunity to challenge the suspension of your license.
-If you miss this deadline, your license will be suspended automatically, and your ability to request a restricted license will be severely limited.
+If you refuse a chemical test, you have only 14 days from your arrest to request a hearing.
+This hearing with the Michigan Department of State lets you challenge the suspension.
+If you miss the deadline, your license will be suspended automatically.
+As a result, your chances of obtaining a restricted license become limited.

-At Ben Hall Law, our attorneys help clients prepare for these hearings, build strong arguments, and work toward preserving their driving privileges whenever possible.
+At Ben Hall Law, we help clients prepare for these hearings and build strong arguments.
+We also work to protect your driving privileges whenever possible.

-An OWI arrest and refusal can feel overwhelming, especially when you are dealing with license loss, court dates, and uncertainty about what comes next.
-The consequences move quickly, and the clock starts ticking the moment you are arrested.
+An OWI arrest and refusal can feel overwhelming, especially when you are dealing with license suspension, court dates, and uncertainty about what comes next.
+The consequences move quickly, and the clock starts ticking from the moment of arrest.

 If you or someone you love has been arrested for OWI and refused a chemical test in East Lansing or anywhere in Michigan, Call 877-BEN-HALL (517-798-5801) or contact us online right away.
 Our knowledgeable criminal defense attorneys will help you understand your options and fight for the best possible outcome.